 #5 Colombia Has A Desert:

 This one was such an awesome surprise.

 We knew that Colombia was the bearer of nature.
-That it was another gateway to the Amazon, has a Caribbean coast, tropical islands, postcard beaches, slick cities, colonial towns, mass coffee regions and snowy mountain peaks.
+It was another gateway to the Amazon, which has a Caribbean coast, tropical islands, postcard beaches, slick cities, colonial towns, mass coffee regions and snowy mountain peaks.
 But we did not know that it had a desert.

 A beautiful discovery we made throughout our exploring up north, other than making chocolate in Medellín, our visit to the deserted La Guajira region was a major highlight.

-The home of Colombia’s indigenous Wayuu tribe, famous for making mochilas (woven bag) and chinchorros (large woven hammock), this region is one of poverty.
+The home of Colombia’s indigenous Wayuu tribe, famous for making mochilas (woven bags) and chinchorros (large woven hammocks), this region is one of poverty.
 The Wayuu so courageously suffer with smiles even though they lack the basic human necessity, running water.
 Oh, and it hasn’t rained in over 5 years.